awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-user-data.md

 # Running commands on your Windows instance at launch<a name="ec2-windows-user-data"></a>

-When you launch a Windows instance in Amazon EC2, you can pass user data to the instance that can be used to perform automated configuration tasks or run scripts after the instance starts\.
+When you launch a Windows instance in Amazon EC2, you can pass user data to the instance that can be used to perform automated configuration tasks or to run scripts after the instance starts\.
 Instance user data is treated as opaque data; it is up to the instance to interpret it\.
-User data is processed by [EC2Config](ec2config-service.md) on Windows Server 2012 R2 and earlier and by [EC2Launch](ec2launch.md) on Windows Server 2016 and later\.
+User data is processed by EC2Launch v2 \([supported preview AMIs and by download](ec2launch-v2-install.md)\), [EC2Launch](ec2launch.md) on Windows Server 2016 and later, and [EC2Config](ec2config-service.md) on Windows Server 2012 R2 and earlier\.

-For examples of the assembly of a UserData property in a AWS CloudFormation template, see [Base64 Encoded UserData Property](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-general.html#scenario-userdata-base64) and [Base64 Encoded UserData Property with AccessKey and SecretKey](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-general.html#scenario-userdata-base64-with-keys)\.
+For examples of the assembly of a `UserData` property in a AWS CloudFormation template, see [Base64 Encoded UserData Property](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-general.html#scenario-userdata-base64) and [Base64 Encoded UserData Property with AccessKey and SecretKey](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-general.html#scenario-userdata-base64-with-keys)\.

 For information about running commands on your Linux instance at launch, see [Running commands on your Linux instance at launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) in the *Amazon EC2 User Guide for Linux Instances*\.